mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg right:33% 40%](./media/firmware/holdtap.gif)

 <!--
-What if instead of reaching for the shift key we could just keep the key pressed a little bit longer?
-This technique is called "Autoshift" and leverages the Hold-tap behaviour as you can see here.
+What if instead of reaching for the shift key we could just keep the key pressed a little bit longer to get the upper case version of it?
+This technique is called "Autoshift" and leverages the Hold-tap behaviour as you can see in the animation here.
 -->

 ---